elmtree-askmo/cloudcannon-app/content/learn/engineering/what-challenges-are-associated-with-deflection-calculations-in-structural-engineering.md

 score: -1.0
 related_article1:
     id: 169373
+    title: >-
-    title: In what ways can architecture evoke emotions and create sensory experiences?
+        In what ways can architecture evoke emotions and create sensory experiences?
     subject: Engineering
     url: /learn/engineering/questions/in-what-ways-can-architecture-evoke-emotions-and-create-sensory-experiences
 related_article2:
-    id: 169370
+    id: 169364
-    title: How do innovative structures utilize stainless-steel sticks to achieve structural ambiguity?
+    title: >-
+        What is the significance of blending and overlapping colors in spatial design?
     subject: Engineering
-    url: /learn/engineering/questions/how-do-innovative-structures-utilize-stainlesssteel-sticks-to-achieve-structural-ambiguity
+    url: /learn/engineering/questions/what-is-the-significance-of-blending-and-overlapping-colors-in-spatial-design
 related_article3:
-    id: 169372
+    id: 169366
-    title: How do advanced materials contribute to technical developments in architecture?
+    title: >-
+        What role does natural light play in environmental design, particularly in courtyard integration?
     subject: Engineering
-    url: /learn/engineering/questions/how-do-advanced-materials-contribute-to-technical-developments-in-architecture
+    url: /learn/engineering/questions/what-role-does-natural-light-play-in-environmental-design-particularly-in-courtyard-integration
 related_article4:
-    id: 169372
+    id: 169363
-    title: How do advanced materials contribute to technical developments in architecture?
+    title: >-
+        How can color be used as a tool in architecture to impact emotions?
     subject: Engineering
-    url: /learn/engineering/questions/how-do-advanced-materials-contribute-to-technical-developments-in-architecture
+    url: /learn/engineering/questions/how-can-color-be-used-as-a-tool-in-architecture-to-impact-emotions
 related_article5:
-    id: 169367
+    id: 169361
-    title: How does urban integration merge exterior and interior spaces to create urban resting places?
+    title: >-
+        How does the integration of color enhance architectural design?
     subject: Engineering
-    url: /learn/engineering/questions/how-does-urban-integration-merge-exterior-and-interior-spaces-to-create-urban-resting-places
+    url: /learn/engineering/questions/how-does-the-integration-of-color-enhance-architectural-design
 ---

 &nbsp;